ReactPoland/React-Convention-Book/text/909_React_Convention.md

 }
 ```

-So generally, we have changed simple integer initialState to an object, so as you can find as well above.
+So generally, we have changed simple integer initialState to an object, as you can find above.
 We have improved also the DASHBOARD_VISITS_COUNT action:
 ```
 // old codebase
 [DASHBOARD_VISITS_COUNT]: (state, action) => state + action.payload